Effet/WinShellBridge/README.md

 Response: `text/plain`, streaming combined stdout/stderr.
 On non-zero exit it appends a line `[exit error: ...]`.

 ## Security
-- The server only binds `127.0.0.1`; for remote use, SSH port-forward (`ssh -L 8088:127.0.0.1:8088 user@host`).
+- Default bind is `127.0.0.1`.
+If you set `--host 0.0.0.0`, ensure you are on a trusted network or place it behind a reverse proxy/VPN and add auth/whitelisting.
-- Add authentication/whitelisting before exposing beyond localhost; current build is minimal.
+- For remote use without binding wide, prefer SSH port-forward (`ssh -L 8088:127.0.0.1:8088 user@host`).

 ## GitHub Actions release
 A workflow builds the Windows binary on tags (or manual dispatch) and uploads: